 If you are buying a new boat, you will need to bring it back to the dealer for a 10-20 hour inspection, depending on the boat manufacturer's recommendation.
 Once that inspection is done, you will have routine maintenance that needs to be done every 50-100 hours.
 Check with your dealer for service costs so you can budget for that.

 Remember that not only are you burning gas in your boat, you are also burning gas in your tow vehicle.
 Hopefully some of your guests will help chip in for gas, but the boat owner is usually the one that has to pay for the majority of the fill up.
 Also keep in mind that upgraded engine options may burn more gas as well.
-As gas prices continue to increase, this can turn into one of the biggest expenses of boat ownership.
+As gas prices increase, this can turn into one of the biggest expenses of boat ownership.

 Some people are fortunate to have large garages or warehouses in which to store their boats.
 However, most are not and will have to to look into getting a storage unit for added protection.
 That will result in yet another monthly payment, so you may want to do some extra homework when going down that road.